Objections to Child Support decisions

 There are some decisions that can't be reviewed through the objections process, including:

-- parentage—disputes about parentage can only be resolved in a court
+- parentage - disputes about parentage can only be resolved by a court

-- Departure Prohibition Orders (DPO)—if you disagree with our decision, you may apply to us to have the DPO revoked or varied.
-The only appeal rights to these decisions are through a court.
+- Departure Prohibition Orders (DPO) - if you disagree with our decision to impose a DPO, you may apply to us to have the DPO revoked or varied; however, the only appeal rights to these decisions are through a court, and

-The Child Support Guide has a full list of Child Support decisions to which you can object and appeal, as well as appeal rights for DPOs.
+The Department of Social Services' Child Support Guide has a full list of Child Support decisions to which you can object and appeal, as well as appeal rights for DPOs and DACs.
 You can also call us on 131 272 for more information.

 How to object to Child Support decisions